 Here are the best graphics cards you can buy right now.

 Need other options?
-Here's the best DDR4 RAM in 2019.
+Here's the best RAM for gaming in 2021.

 These are the best SSD for gaming options right now.